Iris Akahoshi: Correspondent

-In 1976, through her involvement with Amnesty International's Group 11 based in New York city, Akahoshi began writing letters of support to the oppressed Ukrainian political prisoner Zenoviy Krasivsky (1929-1991) (sometimes spelled Zenovij Krasivskyj), who was a "renowned Ukrainian poet, human rights activist, and defender of Ukraine’s right to independence."
+In 1976, through her involvement with Amnesty International's Group 11 based in New York City, Akahoshi began writing letters of support to the oppressed Ukrainian political prisoner Zenovii Krasivskyi (1929-1991, sometimes spelled Zenovij Krasivskyj), a "Ukrainian poet, human rights activist, and defender of Ukraine's right to independence."
 She had no knowledge of Slavic languages.
 (Persistent letter writing to jailed dissidents has been a successful strategy long favored by the human rights organization Amnesty International.)

-In 1976, Akahoshi wrote the first of many letters to Krasivsky when he was forcibly detained in a psychiatric hospital (Serbsky Institute, a "notorious Soviet psychiatric prison for dissidents"), but she did not receive a reply to any of them until he had received the 31st, after he had been temporarily freed and was able to answer.
+In 1976, Akahoshi wrote the first of many letters to Krasivskyi when he was forcibly detained in a psychiatric hospital (Serbsky Institute, a "notorious Soviet psychiatric prison for dissidents"), but she did not receive a reply to any of them until he had received the 31st, after he had been temporarily freed and was able to answer.
 When his reply in Ukrainian was finally received, it said, "Dear Iris: In front of me are thirty one of your letters.
 This is my reply to the first one.
 The responses to the rest will follow...."

 During the following years of persecution, he was taken to labor camps and then into Siberian exile.
 Despite his imprisonments, the "poignant correspondence" between the two continued and they became close friends, even though they were never able to meet and spoke over the telephone only once.
 (The letters were translated by fellow AI Group 11 member Anna Procyk.)

-Their correspondence reveals Akahoshi's deep spirituality and overarching love of nature as well as Krasivsky's poetry and musings.
+Their correspondence reveals Akahoshi's deep spirituality and overarching love of nature as well as Krasivskyi's poetry and musings.
 Together, the writings been called "one of the most touching human documents of the cruel age."
-Their letters would outlive both of them; ultimately the collection was published in book form by Amnesty International.
+Their letters would outlive both; ultimately the collection was published in book form by Amnesty International.

-According to Krasivsky, in a letter to her husband after her death,“Iris has come to me at a moment when I was at the lowest point of my existence--when it appeared that there were no windows or doors of escape from my condition….I had no doubt that she was sent to me by Providence as a ray of hope, as a bar of salvation for a drowning man….I resurrected and Iris became for me a bright star that did not cease to glow for many years to come.
+According to Krasivskyi, in a letter to her widower,"Iris has come to me at a moment when I was at the lowest point of my existence--when it appeared that there were no windows or doors of escape from my condition….I had no doubt that she was sent to me by Providence as a ray of hope, as a bar of salvation for a drowning man….I resurrected and Iris became for me a bright star that did not cease to glow for many years to come.
 I have not known anyone who would embody so fully the best humanistic ideals as did Iris.
 Time may bring about change, but the idea of hope, the consciousness of something permanent and firm would never leave you because of Iris.
 She was like the light within you.
-Blessed be her name.”
+Blessed be her name."

 The relationship was not one-sided as attested by Akahoshi's friends.
-After she died, her friends wrote to Krasivsky saying,"his correspondence 'opened a new world for her.
+After she died, her friends wrote to Krasivskyi, saying,"his correspondence 'opened a new world for her.
 This is probably was one of the most important aspects of her life for the last 10 years.'"